hengseyha/pmpro-payway/readme.txt

 = I found a bug in the plugin. =

-Please post it in the GitHub issue tracker here: https://github.com/strangerstudios/pmpro-payfast/issues
+Please post it in the GitHub issue tracker here: https://github.com/hengseyha/pmpro-payway/issues

 For immediate help, also post to our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

 = I need help installing, configuring, or customizing the plugin. =

-Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.
+Please visit our premium support via telelegram @hengseyha21 https://telegram.me/hengseyha21.

-= I need to test Payfast in sandbox mode. =
+= I need to test ABA PayWay in sandbox mode. =

-To test Payfast payments without being billed in sandbox mode requires a sandbox account from PayFast.
-For more information in creating a sandbox account - https://developers.payfast.co.za/documentation/#the-sandbox
+To test ABA PayWay payments without being billed in sandbox mode requires a sandbox account from ABA Bank.
+For more information in creating a sandbox account - https://www.payway.com.kh/developers/general